AustinRF2918/SagebowPlan/README.md

 ### class_schemes.org
 - Provides schemas of all of the classes that I have thought of so far in the application.

+### gantt_chart.org
+- Provides time scheme for all refactoring, test generation, etc that will be developed.